m-thalmann/laravel-token-auth/docs/02-01-creating-tokens.md

 > These methods are chainable.
 E.g. `$builder->setGroupId(1)->setName('myName');`

-The token instance can then be creating using the `build(bool $save = true)` method, which returns a `NewAuthToken` (containing the plain-text-token and the token instance).
+The token instance can then be created using the `build(bool $save = true)` method, which returns a `NewAuthToken` (containing the plain-text-token and the token instance).

 > The builder automatically generates a plain-text-token if no token was set.
 > It also sets the `expiresAt` value to the configured value if not otherwise set.